 Why Diversity Matters

-In todayís global marketplace, companies need a competitive edge and the best way to create that edge is through a diverse workforce.
-Studies show that if a businessís employees have similar backgrounds, education and world views, then they will tend to think similarly and approach the world in similar ways.
+The global marketplace is changing, and the best way to gain a competitive edge is through a diverse workforce.
+Studies show that businesses whose employees have similar backgrounds, education and worldviews tend to think similarly and approach problems, work, and the world in similar ways.
 This is a limitation competitive organizations cannot afford.

 Workforce diversity also represents a businessís customer base, better connecting the company to its target markets. (employerbrandingtoday.com